 In the aftermath of the Deepwater Horizon spill and given BP’s decision to go into the highly-polluting tar sands business, we and many others feel that BP has no place in arts sponsorship.
 We are deeply concerned that our cultural institutions are allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.

-BP admitted at its recent AGM that its sponsorship decisions went through “exactly the same processes as we would for any investment”.
+BP admitted at a recent AGM that its sponsorship decisions went through “exactly the same processes as we would for any investment”.
 A member of the BP Board said that the aim of their sporting and cultural sponsorship this Olympic year was “brand projection and connection with customers and society”, and to “enhance their relationship with strategic commercial partners”.
 BP itself admits that this isn’t about supporting the arts, it’s about rebuilding the company’s shattered public reputation whilst continuing to engage in even more destructive activities around the world.

 It’s already having an effect.
-According to recent market research, 38% of people who had been exposed to BP’s Olympic sponsorship now believe that BP is working towards a cleaner planet.
+According to market research, 38% of people who had been exposed to BP’s Olympic sponsorship now believe that BP is working towards a cleaner planet.

 The money’s the thing